 - Code reuse: You are allowed to use/reuse any outside library or personal code made prior to the event, or code bits found from sources like StackOverflow or blogs.
 You can also prepare your project by initializing the sources in advance.
 However, you cannot work on a game you started before the event.

-- Graphical asset reuse: You must make all your graphical assets during the event.
-Creative use of existing assets ("derivative work") is acceptable, as long as you list the original assets in your entry page, for the raters to appreciate.
+- Graphical asset reuse: You must make all your graphical assets during the event, even if you opt-out of the graphics category.
+Derivative work of existing assets (ie. you used some existing assets but significantly transformed them) is acceptable, as long as you list the original assets in your game page for the raters to appreciate.
 You are also allowed to use: